-Soils stemming from the lower sandstone of the Trias cévenol, are acid and mainly sand-clay, which favors fine and elegant wines despite the strong heats of the region.
+Soils stemming from the lower sandstone of the Trias cévenol, are acidic and mainly sand-clay, which produces fine and elegant wines despite the strong heat of the region.

-By 2018 the entire vineyard will have been replanted, with grapes : Syrah, Grenache, Cabernet, Cinsault, Pinot noir, Chardonnay, Sauvignon, Viognier and Riesling.
+By 2019 the entire vineyard will have been replanted, with grapes : Syrah, Grenache, Cabernet, Cinsault, Pinot Noir, Chardonnay, Sauvignon, Viognier and Riesling.

-Ardèche is not only a beautiful region, she is also generous with no less than 7 wines producing soils of character, two of excellence for the syrah on the steep sloping hillsides of Cornas and Saint Joseph.
-Few people are aware that you will also find in Ardèche a part of the label Condrieu, favorite soil of the Viognier, a complex and classy grape variety.
-To complete this array of flavors from Ardèche you have the labels Saint Péray, Côtes du Rhône, Côtes du Vivarais and of course the IGP of his estate.
+Ardèche is not only a beautiful region, it is also bountiful with no less than 7 appellations producing wines of character, including two renowned for their excellence of showcasing syrah on the steep sloping hillsides of Cornas and Saint Joseph.
+Few people are aware that you will also find in Ardèche a part of the label Condrieu, the favourite terroir of the Viognier, a complex and classy grape variety.
+To complete this array of flavours and terroir from Ardèche you have the labels Saint Péray, Côtes du Rhône, Côtes du Vivarais and of course the IGP Ardèche from his estate.

 His moto stays FINESSE and ELEGANCE.

-The wines are made following the tradition of the region which use the barrel non for having any taste of wood but for letting the wines developing more the specific typicity it can take from the microclimate it is planted on.
+The wines are made following the tradition of the region which use the barrel not to impart the taste of wood, but for allowing the wines to develop the specific typicity from the microclimate they are planted on.

-– Condrieu 100 % Viognier planted on decomposed granites from the primary age that can strongly accumulated heat and thereby contributing to a good maturation of the Viognier.
-Aged 9 to 10 month in barrel
+100 % Viognier planted on decomposed granites from the primary age that can strongly accumulated heat and thereby contributing to a good maturation of the Viognier.
+Aged 9 to 10 month in barrel.